sandybhaskar23/AICORE/Airbnb/README.md

 History:

-There is a method which allows custome tuning  are than the GridSearchCV wrapper class.
-Cannot be accessed via command line but the way the ModellingGridSearch class is called will help.
+There is a method which allows custom tuning  rather than use the GridSearchCV wrapper class.
+Cannot be accessed via command line but the way the ModellingGridSearch class is called will allow access to it.
+See evaluate_all_models() more order of calling